We may earn a commission when you click on the affiliate links in this post.

 The classic soup gets its name from France.
 It was famous in the 18th century and became a famous soup from there on out.
 During that time, onions were inexpensive and easy to grow.
 This made them readily available and affordable for everyone to make.

 White or yellow onions are always subtle and give a sweet flavor.
 Yellow onions are the traditional way and are sliced very thin.
-For an extra step, caramelized onions make them a buttery flavor that is above the rest!
+As an extra step, caramelize the onions to boost the richness and flavor of the soup!

 How to Make French Onion Soup